 Experts say that while any working smoke detector is far better than none at all, the best approach is a combination of smoke detector technologies -- ionization and photoelectric.
-So, then, it's no surprise that the best feedback was spotted for dual-sensor smoke detectors, which have both types of sensors built in.
+It's no surprise then that the best feedback was spotted for dual-sensor smoke detectors, which have both types of sensors built in.

 While most users are very satisfied with the First Alert SA320CN, a minority receive smoke detectors that appear to be defective, or that become so in a shorter than acceptable time frame.
 Some note that over time, the low-battery warning can begin to sound more frequently, even with fresh batteries.

 The First Alert SA320CN formerly had a convenience feature, which allowed a false alarm to be silenced by a TV remote control.
 However, the feature had a tendency to be activated by other nearby remotes, leading to frequent false alarms.
 This smoke alarm no longer has that feature, and recent reviews reflect a significant decrease in false-alarm complaints -- though a few who base their purchase on outdated sales literature express disappointment.
 A single button located on the unit now serves as both a testing function and a silence function in the event of a false alarm.

 The Kidde PI9010 (Est. $21) is similar, and scores identically to the First Alert SA320CN in expert testing.
 Like the First Alert SA320CN, it includes dual ionization/photoelectric sensors to detect both types of typical household fires.